Bras Basah coffeeshop murder: Appeal and execution

 On 17 March 1975, the Court of Appeal rejected Pehn Kwan Jin's appeal, after finding that he had intentionally inflicted the fatal wound to Tan and caused his death, and they therefore upheld Pehn's death sentence and murder conviction.
 On the same date, the Court of Appeal also rejected the appeal of another murder convict on death row, and upheld the death sentence of the convict Liew Ah Chiew, a former National Serviceman who was found guilty of murdering his superior, Hor Koon Seng, via a fatal shooting in 1974.
 Liew had since been hanged on 29 November 1975.

 On 18 December 1975, Pehn filed a motion for special leave to appeal to the Privy Council in London.
 The motion was rejected by the Privy Council.
 On the same day, the Privy Council also rejected the appeals of both K. Vijayan Krishnan and Jorge Belardo Belleza against their death sentences.
 Vijayan, a labourer from Malaysia, was found guilty of murdering a crane driver, Ahora Murthi Krishnasamy, in 1973, while Belleza, a Filipino-born mechanic, was convicted of killing his lover, Alice Ong, in 1974.
 Belleza and Vijayan were both hanged since then.

-In February 1976, it was reported that Pehn and two other prisoners on death row appealed for clemency from the President of Singapore as a final recourse.
+In February 1976, it was reported that Pehn and two other prisoners on death row appealed for clemency from the President of Singapore as a final recourse to escape the gallows.
 However, Pehn's clemency plea was rejected and his death sentence was finalized.

-According to a Singaporean Chinese newspaper Sin Chew Jit Poh, 27-year-old Pehn Kwan Jin was hanged in Changi Prison on the Friday morning of 16 April 1976.
+According to a Singaporean Chinese newspaper Sin Chew Jit Poh, 27-year-old Pehn Kwan Jin was hanged in Changi Prison on the Friday morning of 16 April 1976, after spending nearly one year and eleven months on death row.